-If your research involves human participants, or data relating to directly identifiable human subjects (whether living or recently deceased), complete an ethics review.
+If your research involves human participants, or data relating to directly identifiable human subjects (whether living or recently deceased), you need to complete an ethics review.

 (i) Research involving deception of participants, or that is intentionally conducted without their full and informed consent at the time the study is carried out or when the data are gathered

 (ii) Research which involves or may lead to the publication of confidential information

 (iii) Research involving more than minimal risk of harm to participants, for instance arising from: